The Oak — part I

 A dance of a secret language.

-Towards the spot you are standing, on the water’s edge.
+Towards you, standing on the water’s edge.

 Bending down, you reach out your left hand,